yleeyilin/tp/docs/UserGuide.md

     <br>
     <medium>Input: <code>/search ; name : Tom</code></medium>
     <br>
-    <medium>Output: Finds all contacts that contains "Tom" in their names in your contacts list.</medium>
+    <medium>Output: Finds all contacts that contain "Tom" in their names in your contacts list.</medium>
     <br>
 </div>